Helmsley Tower 5 Pediatric

 PEDIATRIC PRIMARY CARE

 Pediatric Primary Care is our largest program.
-Children are seen at the Helmsley Medical Tower, Fifth Floor or our Long Island City clinic for regular checkups, sick visits, routine vaccinations, and screening tests.
+Children are seen at the Helmsley Medical Tower, Fifth Floor for regular checkups, sick visits, routine vaccinations, and screening tests.
 Children are examined by the same team of doctors and nurses every time they come.
 This gives the doctor, nurse, child and parent the opportunity to get to know each other.

 We accept Medicaid and a variety of Medicaid Managed Care plans, including the New York Hospital Community Health Plan.
 Some Child Health Plus Plans are also accepted here.
 Please speak with the appointment desk to ask if your insurance is accepted.